bbrzycki/setigen/README.md

 Injecting an artificial signal is as simple as adding it to the data.
 To fully describe an artificial signal, we need the following:

-* Start and stop times
+* Start and stop times (in most cases, this would probably be the beginning and end of the observation, assuming the signal is "on" continuously)
 * Frequency center of signal as a function of time sample
 * Intensity modulation of signal as a function of time sample
 * Frequency structure within each time sample
 * Overall intensity modulation as a function of frequency (bandpass)

-`setigen` provides utilities to help generate these functions.
-These all contribute to the final structure of the signal - the goal is to empower the user to generate artifical signals that are as simple or complex as one would like.
+`setigen` provides sample functions and shapes for each of these parameters.
+These all contribute to the final structure of the signal - the goal is to empower the user to generate artificial signals that are as simple or complex as one would like.